Collapse of the World Trade Center: Collapse of the Towers

 The destruction of the Twin Towers has been called "the most infamous paradigm" of progressive collapse.
-Precedents include the 1968 Ronan Point collapse and 1973 Skyline Plaza disaster.
-Each collapse began with the local failure of a few structural components and progressed to encompass the whole of the structure.
-Such collapses are characterized by "the separation of structural components (including non-load bearing elements), the release of gravitational energy, and the occurrence of impact forces."
-The vertical impact force supplies the propagating action, the principal forces are parallel, and the primary load transfer is serial.
-The key element in the structure that failed was constituted by the combined "vertical load-bearing members of one entire storey."
+Each collapse began with the local failure of the vertical load-bearing components of the floors that were hit by the planes and progressed to encompass the entire structure.
+Structural components were severed, releasing gravitational energy that transferred loads downwards by way of serially propagating impact forces.
 Excepting the top floors of the building, which would not have released sufficient gravitational energy to bring about a total collapse, the collapses could have begun with the failure of any story.

-Under these conditions, the towers collapsed symmetrically and more or less straight down, though there was some tilting of the tops of the towers and a significant amount of fallout to the sides.
-In both cases, the section of the building that had been damaged by the airplanes failed, which allowed the floors above the impact zone to fall freely onto the undamaged structure below.
+The towers collapsed symmetrically and more or less straight down, though there was some tilting of the tops of the towers and a significant amount of fallout to the sides.
 As the collapse progressed, dust and debris could be seen shooting out of the windows several floors below the advancing destruction, caused by the sudden rush of air compressed under the descending upper levels.

 During each collapse, large portions of the perimeter columns and the cores were left without any lateral support, causing them to fall laterally towards the outside, pushed by the increasing pile of rubble.
-Consequently, the walls peeled off and separated from the buildings by a large distance – about 500 feet in some cases – hitting neighboring buildings and starting fires that would later lead to the collapse of Building 7.
-Some connections broke as the bolts snapped, leaving many panels randomly scattered.
+Consequently, the walls peeled off and separated from the buildings by a large distance – about 500 feet in some cases – hitting neighboring buildings and starting fires that would later cause the collapse of Building 7.
+Some connections broke as the bolts snapped, randomly scattering many panels.
 The first fragments of the outer walls of the collapsed North Tower struck the ground 11 seconds after the collapse started, and parts of the South Tower after 9 seconds.
-The lower portions of both buildings' cores (60 stories of WTC 1 and 40 stories of WTC 2) remained standing for up to 25 seconds after the start of the initial collapse before they too collapsed.
+The lower portions of both buildings' cores (60 stories of WTC 1 and 40 stories of WTC 2) stood for up to 25 seconds after the start of the initial collapse before they too collapsed.